-- Create a video about your experience and share it on YouTube or other social media platforms.
+- Share a video about your experience on YouTube or other social media platforms.

 - After the event, send a thank you card to those who attended it and thank them for recognizing your work.

 - Highlight your win on your fine art website.
-Include the exhibition, the date of the competition, and an image of the art.
+Include the exhibition, the competition date, and an image of the art.
 Place this information on your bio page.

 Popular Online Art Competitions

 Here is a list of some of the best online art competitions: